3528 BB Utrecht

-This three day, residential course will be highly interactive, participant-centred and experiential.
-It will be facilitated by experienced teachers from the teaching committee of the European Association of Communication in Healthcare.
+This three day, non-residential course will be highly interactive, participant-centred and experiential.
+It will be facilitated by experienced teachers from the teaching committee of EACH: International Association of Communication in Healthcare.
 Feedback from previous courses has been extremely positive.

 The course will be held in English and as much as possible will accommodate participants for whom English is not their first language.
 We are also aware that different institutions in different countries will have varying resources in terms of available teachers, simulated patients and technology.